MindscapeHQ/raygun4android/README.md

 RaygunClient.setUser(user);
 ```

 Any of the properties are optional, for instance you can set just isAnonymous by calling setAnonymous().
-There is also a constructor overload if you prefer to specify all in one statement.
+There is also a constructor overload if you prefer to specify all in one statement and a convenience constructor to only set an identifier.

-`identifier` should be a unique representation of the current logged in user - we will assume that messages with the same Identifier are the same user.
+`identifier` should be a unique representation of the current logged in user - we will assume that messages with the same identifier are the same user.
 If you do not set it, it will be automatically set to the device UUID.

-If the user context changes, for instance on log in/out, you should remember to call SetUser again to store the updated username.
+If the user context changes, for instance on log in/out, you should remember to call setUser again to store the updated username.

+## Documentation (NOT NECESSARILY UP TO DATE)

 ### Version tracking